ketan3580/Swiggy-Sales-Insights-Dashboard/README.md

-# Swiggy-Order-Analytics-Dashboard (Using Excel Analytical Tool)
+# Swiggy Order & Revenue Analytics
 ## Project Objective
 To analyze Swiggy sales data and build an interactive dashboard that provides insights into revenue trends, customer behavior, and business performance.